neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ```

 {% hint style="info" %}
-The project's root folder is the folder where '.neuro' directory is located.
-It's path might be referenced via `${{ flow.workspace }}/`.
+The project's root folder is the folder that contains the '.neuro' directory.
+Its path might be referenced via `${{ flow.workspace }}/`.
 {% endhint %}

 {% hint style="warning" %}